Looking for the best cash for cars in Nebraska? Look no further than The Clunker Junker!

 Collect Your Cash and Say Goodbye to Your Ride

 After accepting our offer, our team will schedule your vehicle for pick up within three working days in most cases.
 In fact, sometimes we can even pick it up on the same day!
-When the Nebraska junk car buyer arrives, make sure you have your keys and title if it's required.
+When the Nebraska car buyer arrives, make sure you have your keys and title if it's required.
 Once you hand those over, he or she will give you your cash or check payment.

-We buy junk cars in Nebraska, even if your car hasn’t exactly had a pampered life.
-However, we do separate our junk cars into three separate groups when we figure out how much to offer you.
+We buy cars in Nebraska, even if your car hasn’t exactly had a pampered life.
+However, we do separate our cars into three separate groups when we figure out how much to offer you.